 *Pre-Tour Briefing | We require all travellers to attend a pre-tour briefing that covers regulations, etiquette, safety, and practicalities for travel in North Korea.
 The briefing lasts approximately one hour followed by a question and answer session.
 Please be punctual for the briefing.
 You can come early, meet your fellow travellers, and pay any outstanding tour fees.
 A proper briefing is an essential part of travel to North Korea.

 For this tour, we will hold two briefings.
 One in the morning for those departing by train this afternoon and the other in the afternoon for those departing by flight the next day.

 Overnight | Hotel in Beijing not included in the tour for those taking the flight the next day.
 Contact us for recommendations near our office!
 Those travelling by train will spend the night on the train.

-Arrival Day in Pyongyang
+Arrival day in Pyongyang

-Overnight | Yanggakdo International Hotel, Pyongyang | Home away from home for most (but not all!) foreign visitors to Pyongyang, this 47-story hotel is located on an island in the middle of the Taedong River and offers great views of the city.
+Overnight | Yanggakdo International Hotel, Pyongyang.
+Home away from home for most (but not all!) foreign visitors to Pyongyang, this 47-story hotel is located on an island in the middle of the Taedong River and offers great views of the city.
 Comfortable rooms and comprehensive leisure facilities: swimming pool, spa, billiards, bowling, gift shops, tea houses and beer brewed on-site.

 Pyongyang and Nampo